2022 University of California academic workers' strike: Strike

 Workers began striking on November 14 as negotiations continue.
 The UC has asked for a third-party mediator, while the union stated it wants to continue bargaining instead of switching to mediation.

 On November 29, a tentative agreement was reached for the about 12,000 postdoctoral and academic researchers in UAW 5810.
 The agreement includes a 20-23% increase in salary, four more weeks of paid parental and family leave, childcare subsidies, longer appointments, stronger bullying protections and transportation benefits.
 Those workers would remain on strike in solidarity, but once the contract was ratified by rank-and-file members, they would be obligated not to do so.
 The contract was then ratified on December 9, with an overwhelming 89.4% approval from postdoctoral scholars and 79.5% approval from academic researchers.

-During a sit in on December 5 at the UC Office of the President in Sacramento, 17 workers were cited for trespassing.
+During a sit-in on December 5 at the UC Office of the President in Sacramento, 17 workers were cited for trespassing.
+The sitting UC president at the time of the 2022 strike was Michael V. Drake.
 Similarly, on December 7, ten academic workers from UC Los Angeles (UCLA) were arrested at a UC regent's office on trespassing charges.

 On December 9, the UC and the remaining bargaining units reached an agreement to involve a private mediator in order to move negotiations forward.
 Before then, the UC and UAW had held over 60 bargaining sessions, with the UC having made seven formal requests for mediation.
 Sacramento mayor Darrell Steinberg served as the mediator.